 Anthony is a certified psychoanalyst and utilizes psychoanalytic perspectives in effort to make meaning out of maladaptive patterns and formative life experiences.
 Anthony strives to create an open environment for clients to introspect and express themselves in new ways.
 His office is conveniently accessible by the 14th Street Union Square and 8th Street subway stations.

-Psychoanalysis and psychodynamic psychotherapy – Deepening awareness and understanding of formative experiences and their impact on current life and relationships
+Personal exploration – Deepening awareness and understanding of formative experiences and their impact on current life and relationships

 Relationship issues – Understanding one’s wants and needs in relationships; exploring patterns of interaction, addressing concerns, and strengthening satisfaction in relationships and dating